itsallcode/white-rabbit/docs/user_guide.md

 #### Setup and usage

 1. Create a project configuration as described [above](#project_config).
-1. Make sure to install the latest version of the csv plugin, see [above](#plugins) for details.
 1. Start the export in WhiteRabbit:

     1. Select the month that you want to export